b-hayes/php-apache-template/README.md

 # PHP Apache Template
-A starter pack my favorite .htaccess config and directory structure.
+A minimal web server starter pack with:
+ - my favorite .htaccess config for php routing
+ - basic directory structure and php entry points
+ - a top level error handler with developer friendly error response
+ - basic error page
+ - basic dark mode css

 All requests for php files, directories, or sensitive files are redirected to the public/index.php.

-An additional .htaccess file and index.php in outside the public folder ensure all requests will still land inside your projects public folder in case your hosting provider forces you to put your entire project source code in a public html folder.
+An additional failsafe .htaccess file and index.php in outside the public folder ensure all requests will still land inside your projects /public folder in case your hosting provider forces you to put your entire project source code in a public html folder.

-The php files are minimal entry point and use php7+ features.
+Requires php7 or higher.

 ## Licence
 Do what you want with this code.